score-json/json/.dotstop_extensions/README.md

             - "https://github.com/nlohmann/json/graphs/commit-activity"
             - "https://github.com/nlohmann/json/forks?include=active&page=1&period=&sort_by=last_updated"
 ```
-A response time of at least the five-fold of the acceptable response time is deemed inacceptable and gives an individual score of zero.
+A response time of at least the five-fold of the acceptable response time is deemed unacceptable and gives an individual score of zero.
-Likewise inacceptable is a response code other than `200`, which gives an individual score of zero.
+Likewise unacceptable is a response code other than `200`, which gives an individual score of zero.

 The total score is the mean of the individual scores.